lix-project/lix/src/nix/help-stores.md

 R"(

-Nix supports different types of stores.
+Lix supports different types of stores.
 These are described below.

 ## Store URL format